muresan/homelab/README.md

 #### root\_hash

 This is the root password hash that is applied to the root account on all managed servers.
+You can generate a SHA512 password hash using Python.

+    python -c 'import crypt,getpass; print(crypt.crypt(getpass.getpass(), crypt.mksalt(crypt.METHOD_SHA512)))'

+#### grub2\_hash

+This configures the grub password, making it required for accessing servers.
+It should contain the GRUB2_PASSWORD= key prefix.
+It can be created using grub2-setpassword.

+    # grub2-setpassword
+    # cat /boot/grub2/user.cfg

+Copy the entire content of /boot/grub2/user.cfg.

 ### sasl\_passwd

 This is the relay and password data needed to configure postfix for SASL email relay.
 The format for this attribute is as follows:

     [relay]:port username:password

-#### cobbler

-This is the password hash that is applied to the kickstart used to provision servers.

 #### ad\_bind\_account